 Prerequisites: Participants must be 15 years of age or older to take the course, which is an American Red Cross "blended learning" course.
 Swimmers must complete approximately eight hours of online work prior to first day of class.
 Proof of completion is required to participate in the pool portion of the course.
 More information will be sent after registration.

-Swim Assessment: A swim assessment must be completed before the first day of class in order for the student to attend classroom sessions.
+Swim Assessment: A swim assessment must be completed before December 20th, in order for the student to attend classroom sessions.
 Upon registration you will receive confirmation from Jeff Fiore, aquatics coordinator, to schedule the assessment.
 If the candidate is unable to complete the assessment, they will not be able to continue with the course and will be refunded.
 Test criteria are: